-This reserve report was prepared by Advanced Reserve Solutions, Inc. The preparer carries the Reserve Specialist (RS) and Professional Community Association Manager (PCAM) designations through CAI and has over 10 years experience in the prepartion of reserve studies for common interest and commercial communities.
-The Preparer creates and teaches maintenance and reserve study classes for CID manager license candidates in the State of Nevada and lectures on maintenance and reserves for the State of Nevada Ombudsman's Office.
-The Preparer is also Nevada Reserve Study Specialist (RSS) Permit Holder No. 0003.
+This reserve report was prepared by Advanced Reserve Solutions, Nevada.
+The preparer was awarded the national CAI Reserve Specialist designation (RS) in March of 2000 and held the AMS (Association Management Specialist) and PCAM (Professional Community Association Manager) designations since 1996.
+He is Nevada RSS (Reserve Study Specialist) permit holder No. 0003 and has over 15 years experience in the prepartion of reserve studies for common interest and commercial communities.
+The Preparer creates and teaches maintenance and reserve study classes for CID manager license candidates in the State of Nevada and has, in the past, lectured on maintenance and reserves for the State of Nevada Ombudsman's Office.

 Type of Study is ...
-Update w/Site (Full, Update with Site Visit, or Update w/o Site Visit)
+5 Year Update (Full, Update with Site Visit, or Update w/o Site Visit)

 The Method of Funding utilized for projecting future funding is ....
-Component (Full Funding) (Component (Full Funding), Directed Cash Flow (Threshold), or Cash Flow (Baseline))
+Threshold (100%) (Component (Full Funding), Directed Cash Flow (Threshold), or Cash Flow (Baseline))

-This report was produced in July 2009.
-The data in this report was only current in the year the report was produced.
+This report was produced in 2014 The data in this report was only current in the year the report was produced.